stases/math4ai_temp/index.md

 ## Essentials

-This section is divided into three parts:
+The essential mathematics any student of machine learning should know are **linear algebra**, **mutlivariate calculus**, and **statistics**.
+These three areas of mathetmacs truly form the foundation of all topics in machine learning.
+That is why we 'essentials' sections is dedicated to covering the most important topics within these areas for our purposes:

-- [**Linear algebra**](docs/essentials/linear_algebra), studying vectors, matrices, linear transformations, determinants, bases, orthonormal projections, Eigen decompositions, and similar topics;
+- [**Linear algebra**](docs/essentials/linear_algebra), studying how to represent, transform, and analyze high dimensional data as vectors.
-- [**Multivariate calculus**](docs/essentials/multivariate_calculus), focused on calculus in higher dimensions, essentially generalizing the derivative from standard (real) functions to real functions between higher-dimensional Euclidean spaces;
-- [**Statistics**](docs/essentials/statistics), studying the underlying mathematical framework on which all of machine learning is built.
+- [**Multivariate calculus**](docs/essentials/multivariate_calculus), studying how to do differential calculus in high dimensional spaces.
+- [**Statistics**](docs/essentials/statistics), studying how to analyze data, quantify uncertainty, and describe random events.

+Each section contains a tl;dr on top and summary at the bottom discussing the highlights of the section, and one important exercise to help you understand the main point of the section.

 If you see any errors on this site, please [write us](contact) and we will make sure to address them as soon as possible.